-Julia Stubbs Hughes trained as an actor at Manchester Polytechnic School of Theatre, graduating with a Diploma in Theatre.
-She then continued to work as an actor, first in Manchester with companies such as Penny Plain, Maiden Theatre and Midsommer Actors and then in London.
+Julia then trained at Manchester Polytechnic School of Theatre, graduating with a Diploma in Theatre in 1990 and continued to work as an actor, first in Manchester with companies such as Penny Plain, Maiden Theatre, and Midsommer Actors and then in London.

-Here she began to play many of theatre’s most iconic female parts including Nora in A Doll’s House, Hedda Gabler, Regan in King Lear, Kate in The Taming of the Shrew and Racine’s Berenice.
-Julia also had the opportunity to work at the National Theatre on several of their Platforms series, with highlights being for NT2000, opposite Susannah York in Long Day’s Journey into Night and for NT25, as Susan Traherne in Plenty alongside original cast members Paul Freeman and Stephen Moore and being directed by Fiona Shaw as the Young Woman (whom Shaw had played in the NT production) in a masterclass on Machinal.
+Here she began to play a range of classical parts including Nora in A Doll’s House (Time Out Critics’ Choice), the title role in Hedda Gabler, Regan in King Lear, Kate in The Taming of the Shrew and the title role in Racine’s Berenice.
+Julia also had the opportunity to work at the National Theatre on several of their Platforms series, with highlights being: opposite Susannah York in Long Day’s Journey into Night for NT2000 and as Susan Traherne in Plenty alongside original cast members Paul Freeman and Stephen Moore for NT25.
+She was also directed by Fiona Shaw as the Young Woman (whom Shaw had played in the NT production) in a masterclass on Machinal.